There are four main grounds for withdrawal of expiation notices:

 If it becomes apparent to the authority that you did not receive the expiation notice until after the due date for payment has passed and this was resulting from error on the part of the authority or the postal system, or because of a failure in the transmission of an email sending the notice, the authority must withdraw the expiation notice [Expiation of Offences Act 1996 (SA) s 16(6)].

-An authority can withdraw an expiation notice if it is of opinion that:
+An authority can withdraw an expiation notice if it is of the opinion that:

 For some offences where an authority issues you with an expiation notice as the registered owner of a vehicle, they must also provide you with a statutory declaration to complete if you were not the driver or owner of the vehicle at the time of the alleged offence.